Esperanza Iris: Theater

 In 1918 she constructed her own theater, the Gran Teatro Esperanza Iris, designed by architect Federico E. Mariscal.
 It was inaugurated in the presence of President Venustiano Carranza.
 In 1922 she was declared Hija Predilecta de México, or 'Favorite Daughter of Mexico' and filmed two movies: Mater nostra and Noches de gloria.
 She organized a choir in the Lecumberri Penitentiary when her husband Paco Sierra was a prisoner after an incident in 1952.

 Her last theater performance was in the play The Merry Widow.
 Iris died on November 7, 1962, in Mexico City.
 Her remains were interred in the Panteón Jardín.

 Homage

 To pay homage to her artistic career in Mexico, the state theater of Tabasco was rechristened Teatro Esperanza Iris.
 After a period in which the theater Iris built in Mexico City went only by Teatro de la Ciudad, during the government of Marcelo Ebrard it was returned to its original name: Teatro de la Ciudad Esperanza Iris.
-Mexico City's Historical Center was named a World Heritage Site in 1987 by the United Nation's Educational, Scientific, and Cultural Organization (UNESCO).
+Mexico City's Historical Center was named a World Heritage Site in 1987 by the United Nations' Educational, Scientific, and Cultural Organization (UNESCO).